Chanokh/SqlInsight/ReadMe.md

 # SqlInsight

 ### Scope
-The mean of `SqlInsight` is to allow to querying the structured content of `SQL` source files by using the `DQL` part of the `SQL` language to retrieve insights about data and metadata of parsed `SQL` files.
+The mean of `SqlInsight` is to allow querying the structured content of `SQL` source files by using the `DQL` part of the `SQL` language to retrieve insights about data and metadata of parsed `SQL` files.